 4.12 This sets out the process for the adoption and implementation of the Council's Budget and Policy Framework.
 It specifies the budget estimates that must be prepared as part of that framework, the process for developing the framework and the associated decision-making process.
-The Revenue Budget and MTFS report, if approved by Council, forms a key element of the Council's Budget and Policy Framework.
+The Revenue Budget and MTFS report, forms a key element of the Council's Budget and Policy Framework.